 - Askwith Telephone box GR 168483

-As far as I am aware the route is on public footpaths marked on the OS map.
-If anyone knows of any restrictions on this route please let me know.
+At the time of writing, the route is on public footpaths marked on the OS map.
+If anyone knows of any route restrictions please get in touch.

 Safety

-When I ran this I did not spot any dangerous situations other than some of the obvious, this is over fells which may be rocky, uneven and often boggy and slippery.
-There are several road crossings so be aware of traffic particularly the Addingham bypass.
+The route is over fells which may be rocky, uneven and often boggy and slippery.
+There are several road crossings so be aware of traffic particularly at the Addingham bypass.

 You run this event entirely at your own risk as this is an informal challenge.